PadmaUnlimited/padma-theme/padma/README.txt

 = 0.0.2 =
 * Released: December 25, 2017

-Renamed all references from Padma to Padma
+Renamed all references from Box to Padma

 = 0.0.1 =
 * Released: December 24, 2017

-Initial release based on PadmaTheme 1.0.3
+Initial release based on BloxTheme 1.0.3